Origin of Superman: Man of Steel / DC Extended Universe

-Superman / DC Universe
+DC Universe

-While the destruction of Krypton is not shown, the 2025 DC Universe film Superman does feature it as a major plot point.
-Thirty years before the events of the film, Jor-El and Lara send their infant son, Kal-El, to Earth to save him from their planet's imminent destruction.
-They leave behind a recorded message expressing their love for him.
-However, due to damage sustained by the ship during transit, the second half of the message becomes corrupted and inaccessible.
+While the destruction of Krypton is not shown, the 2025 DC Universe (DCU) film Superman does feature it as a major plot point, and it is directly shown in the 2026 DCU film Supergirl.
+Thirty years before the events of Superman, Jor-El and Lara send their infant son, Kal-El, to Earth to save him from their planet's imminent destruction.
+They leave behind a recorded message expressing their love for him, but due to damage sustained by the ship during transit, the second half of the message becomes corrupted and inaccessible.
 Upon his arrival on Earth, Kal-El is adopted by the Kents.
 Later, after taking on the identity of Superman, Clark Kent occasionally revisits the message from his biological parents in the Fortress of Solitude.

+Shortly after Kal-El's ship is launched, Jor-El's brother Zor-El and his wife Alura evacuate along with many other Kryptonians to Argo City, where Zor-El activates a force field system that separates the city from the rest of the planet, preventing it from being destroyed when its core explodes.
+The city continues to exist in isolation with no issues for at least eight years, when Alura gives birth to her and Zor-El's daughter, Kara.
+Eventually, it is discovered that the separation of Argo City exposed a mineral known as "Kryptonite", which is slowly killing the citizens via radiation with no possibility of developing a cure in time to save them.
+After Alura succumbs to Kryptonite poisoning, Zor-El decides to send Kara and her dog Krypto on a ship headed to Earth, where they are found by Superman.
+Zor-El and rest of the citizens die of Kryptonite poisoning off-screen, leaving Kara, Krypto, and Superman as the sole survivors of Krypton.